2307vivek/Seeker/README.md

 ![interactions-1 (online-video-cutter com)](https://user-images.githubusercontent.com/67380664/218961219-d2db59e5-6219-4de7-80d4-c503b163182e.gif)

 ### Using different value for thumb
-Seeker has the ability to provide a seperate value for the thumb, which makes it possible to move the thumb independent of the progress.
+Seeker has the ability to provide a separate value for the thumb, which makes it possible to move the thumb independently of the progress.
 ```kotlin
 var value by remember{ mutableStateOf(0f) }
 var thumbPosition by remember{ mutableStateOf(0f) }